 With more than a million expats estimated to live there, Mexico is far and away the most popular destination for North Americans looking to move abroad.
 But—with so many places to choose from—where in Mexico should you move?
 It’s a very large country, after all.

 Much depends, of course, on what you’re looking for.
-There are places in Mexico where you can live totally off the grid, or immerse yourself in a small village where there’s nary a foreigner around you.
+There are places in Mexico where you can live totally off the grid, or immerse yourself in a small village where there are no other foreigners.
 Alternatively, there are cities and neighborhoods where you can live a gringo life, never seeing a local and never needing Spanish.

 Most expats seek something between these two extremes: places where the transition to Mexico is easy (and so is getting there), amenities abound, and local culture and color are all around.
-Based on that happy medium, here are my three top picks for living in Mexico.
+Based on that happy medium, here are seven places to consider when considering living in Mexico.

 Puerto Vallarta has been an expat haven for over 60 years.
 What was once a small village on Mexico’s Pacific Coast is now a major international resort, with an urban area that runs for nearly 30 miles along the shore of Banderas Bay.
 The entire area—from southern Jalisco up to the bay’s northern point at Punta de Mita, in the state of Nayarit—is referred to as Costa Vallarta.